akosbalasko/yarle/README.md

 ## Instructions

-Download the desktop app for your platform, and follow the instructions there.
+<a href="#downloadApp">Download the application</a> matching with your Operating system and double-click on it.
+(On mac, you need to right-click + Run to Open it, because Apple prevents to directly run an application downloaded from Internet)

 https://user-images.githubusercontent.com/11886731/213943491-97211b41-c130-4b6b-a1e9-1fc360741ff7.mov

  In order to perform conversion into Logseq format, please choose Logseq as Target format in the configuration panel, then choose the type of your notes (Journal Notes or Pages).
 For Logseq all the other options have already been pre-configured.

-## Prerequisite for legacy versions (below 4.0.0):

- - Required [Install Node.js](https://nodejs.org/en/download/) version 10.22.1 or higher.

-## Zero-install execution via command line
+## Using Yarle via command line
 Just open a terminal, specify config options in a config file (options detailed in [Configuration](#Configuration)) and type the following:

 ```javascript